Site Loader

 • protects the skin from damage caused by environmental stressors

-• was believed to tighten pores
+• believed to tighten pores

 • helps maintain skin elasticity